Rate Challenge

 IO vs P&I in Year-1?

-Equity at horizon plus cumulative after-tax rental cashflow, less cash settlement costs.
-Capitalised items affect equity via a higher loan, not subtracted again.
+It is equity at the end of the horizon plus cumulative after-tax rental cashflow, less non-recoverable cash settlement costs.

 Why ask for income?